duckbunny/service/README.md

 	// must contain Title, Domain, and Version.
 	Requires []Service `json:"requires,omitempty" yaml:"Requires"`

-	// Parameters: An array of parameters to call this Service.
-	Parameters Parameters `json:"parameters,omitempty" yaml:"Parameters"`

 	// Configs: An array of configurations this service can use.
 	Configs Configs `json:"configs,omitempty" yaml:"Configs"`

-	// Response: A definition of the response structure for this Service.
-	Response Response `json:"response" yaml:"Response"`

-	// Method: Http method used for this Service.
-	Method string `json:"method" yaml:"Method"`

 	// Parameters: An array of parameters to call this Service.
 	Flags Flags `json:"flags,omitempty" yaml:"Flags"`